How to use Stream to give you a competitive advantage

-So first of all, because Stream helps you plan your route efficiently, makes sure your vehicle is available, makes sure your driver is available, makes sure that vehicle is roadworthy, you’re going to have a very efficient process.
+Because Stream helps you plan your route efficiently, makes sure your vehicle is available, makes sure your driver is available, makes sure that vehicle is roadworthy, you’re going to have a very efficient process.

-Secondly, one of the core aspects of Stream is the ability to help you improve your service at the point of delivery.
+One of the core aspects of Stream is the ability to help you improve your service at the point of delivery.
 Stream provides tracking all through that process.
 People are used to getting deliveries from Amazon, from DPD or Parcelforce.

-Why that’s important is of course because that level of expectation and that level of information is now absolutely expected by your customers, and by the people who are expecting those deliveries.
+Why that’s important is because that level of expectation and that level of information is now absolutely expected by your customers, and by the people who are expecting those deliveries.

 Thirdly, and not to be underestimated, is the fact that proof of delivery is a core part of the Stream functionality.
 Again, that means there’s no ambiguity.

-Saves phone calls, saves emails, saves disputes with customer service, and means really, that fewer people can handle a larger amount of consignments.
+This saves phone calls, saves emails, saves disputes with customer service, and means that fewer people can handle a larger amount of consignments.

 Again, for your customers, it’s great because they can see exactly what they’ve got and when it was delivered.